garciaalvaro/block-navigation/README.txt

 == Changelog ==

+= 3.4.1 =
+* Added a temporary patch for WP 5.8 drop event

 = 3.4.0 =
 * Fixed bug in WP 5.7, drop events not being triggered
 * Updated dependencies